Mupu/testo/README.md

 # Contributions
 ## Security
 As of now, we are not allowed to share the compiler itself.
 I had asked Jon if it's fine to 'share' it with Microsoft runners, but did not exactly get a straight answer.
 For that reason, I'm using my own self-hosted runners.
-Sadly, this, and the nature of Jai's compile-time capabilities, represent a great threat.
+Sadly, this, and the very nature of Jai's compile-time capabilities, represent a great threat.
 As I don't want to leak the compiler and even less, want to get my runners compromised, I tried to be as thorough as possible with security checks.

-Since security is a tricky topic and VERY simple to get wrong or overlook things, I'd highly appreciate you looking over the automation and giving feedback.
+Since security is a tricky topic and VERY simple to get wrong or to overlook things, I'd highly appreciate you looking over the automation and giving feedback. this would mainly invole worklow 1 and 2, as 3 runs on push on master which is expected to be safe.
+1 converts issues to PR and keeps them up to date.
+I don't think there is much to do wrong, but you never know. the most important one to get right is 2.
+If only want to audit one, do that one.

 ## Report Small Bug (Single File)
 If you want to report a bug that fits into a single file, the right place is to use the Bug Report - `Single File (Automated PR)` template.
 This pipeline is fully automated.
 It should be self-explanatory.
 If you have any suggestions for new bug categories, let me know, and I'll add them to the list.